Maui Fire Department report on deadly wildfire details need for more equipment and mutual aid plans

 The high winds made it hard at times for first responders to communicate on their radios, and 911 operators and emergency dispatchers were overwhelmed with hundreds of calls.

-The traffic jam left some trapped in their cars when the fire overtook them.
-Others who were close to the ocean jumped into the choppy waters to escape the flames.
+The traffic jam left some trapped in their cars when the fire overtook them, and others who were near the ocean jumped in to escape.

-The fire department's after-action report comes one day before the Hawaii Attorney General is expected to release the first phase of a separate comprehensive investigation about the events before, during and after the fires.
+The report also highlights a vulnerability rooted in the dramatic changes Maui experienced since the arrival of Westerners and the conversion of land into pineapple and sugar plantations in the 19th century.
+When those closed in the late 1900s, the fallow lands became covered in invasive grasses.
+That and prolonged drought created a “volatile fuel bed” for fire, the report says.

-The reports could help officials understand exactly what happened when the wind-whipped fire overtook the historic Maui town of Lahaina, destroying roughly 3,000 properties and causing more than $5.5 billion in estimated damage, according to state officials.
+Roughly 3,000 properties were destroyed when the fire overtook Lahaina, causing more than $5.5 billion in estimated damage, according to state officials.

-A similar after-action report was released by the Maui Police Department in February.
-It included 32 recommendations to improve the agency’s disaster response, including that the department obtain better equipment and station a high-ranking officer in the island’s communications center during emergencies.

 Credit: AP